-FUN is an international organization that is focused on neuroscience education and research at the undergraduate level.
-FUN’s members and supporters include businesses and organizations; private liberal arts colleges, state and research university departments and programs; and individual faculty and students, all sharing a common interest in undergraduate neuroscience.
-Our partners include:
+FUN is an international organization supporting neuroscience research and education at the undergraduate level.
+Our members and supporters include: individual faculty and students; businesses and organizations; private liberal arts colleges; community colleges; state and research universities; neuroscience departments and programs.

 Our mission is to support neuroscience faculty, enhance undergraduate participation in neuroscience research, disseminate innovations and recognize excellence in undergraduate neuroscience education, and develop national and regional networks to enhance undergraduate neuroscience education, research, and faculty development.

 At the 1991 Society for Neuroscience (SfN) annual meeting, the idea of an organization dedicated to neuroscience teaching and research was conceived during an informal discussion between Julio Ramirez (Davidson College), Dennison Smith (Oberlin College), Sally Fruitiger (Dennison University), and Steve George (Amherst College).
 In October 1992, Ramirez described the organization to the Education Committee of SfN.
 The SfN agreed to sponsor meetings for the young society at the annual SfN meeting.
 FUN has held annual meetings in conjunction with the annual SfN meeting ever since.